Download MP3 Audio Track

 “We act as though comfort and luxury were the chief requirements of life, when all that we need to make us happy is something to be enthusiastic about” (Charles Kingsley).

-RUNNING OUT TO MEET LIFE EAGERLY IS A WISE AND BENEFICIAL THING TO DO.
+RUNNING OUT TO MEET LIFE EAGERLY IS A WISE AND BENEFICIAL CHOICE.
 Whatever we do, we do it better when we do it eagerly rather than reluctantly.
-Obstacles are overcome more easily, cooperation from others is gained more freely, and satisfaction is experienced more deeply when eagerness is a part of our approach.
+When we approach life with eagerness, we overcome obstacles more easily, gain cooperation from others more readily, and experience satisfaction more deeply.

-If we take an honest look at our lives, however, many of us have to admit that we’ve let the daily forces grind down our eagerness to the point where there’s little left of it.
-Perhaps we’re not yet at the point of despair or outright rebellion, but we find ourselves merely tolerating life rather than living it.
+If we take an honest look at our lives, however, many of us have to admit we’ve let the forces of daily existence grind down our eagerness, perhaps to the point where there’s little left of it.
+Maybe we’re not at the point of despair or outright rebellion, but we find ourselves merely tolerating life rather than living it.
 We’re only “going through the motions.”
 As G. K. Chesterton remarked, “There is a great deal of difference between an eager man who wants to read a book and the tired man who wants a book to read.”
-Just so, there is a big difference between the person who has a life to live and the one who merely has to live life.
+Just so, there is a big difference between the person who has a life to live and the one who merely has to live life — between “living” and “being lived.”

-Deep down, eagerness is always a product of gratitude.
-Those who are enthusiastic are those who appreciate the gift of life.
-Without diminishing their difficulties, eager people put the emphasis on their opportunities — and they show thankfulness for these opportunities by embracing them.
+Deep down, eagerness is a product of gratitude.
+Instead of taking life for granted, enthusiasts appreciate it as a gift and a privilege.
+Without denying their difficulties, eager individuals emphasize their opportunities — and they show their gratitude for them by actively embracing them.
 With each new day, we get a chance to recharge our attitude and take another run at life’s requirements.
 While some folks greet the rising sun with a groan, others are rarin’ to go.
-When we decide which it will be, we make a very important choice.
+When we decide which it will be, we make a choice that will affect not only our lives but those of our loved ones, too.

 “Wake up with a smile and go after life . . .
 Live it, enjoy it, taste it, smell it, feel it” (Joe Knapp).